OpenMendel/MendelIHT.jl/docs/src/man/examples.md

 ## Example 4: Running IHT on general matrices

-To run IHT on genotypes in VCF files, or other general data, one must call `fit` and `cv_iht` directly.
+To run IHT on genotypes in VCF files, or other general data, one must call `fit_iht` and `cv_iht` directly.
 These functions are designed to work on `AbstractArray{T, 2}` type where `T` is a `Float64` or `Float32`.
-Thus, one must first import the data, and then call `fit` and `cv_iht` on it.
+Thus, one must first import the data, and then call `fit_iht` and `cv_iht` on it.
 Note the vector of 1s (intercept) shouldn't be included in the design matrix itself, as it will be automatically included.

 !!! tip